QUESTIONS, ANSWERED PLAINLY

 You cannot reliably stop revenge trading through awareness alone, because awareness is exactly what gets impaired in that state.
 The effective solution is automated behavioral enforcement before the next order goes in.

 Meridian detects revenge-entry patterns in real time using its D1 signal (Revenge Entry), which flags rapid re-entry after a loss with elevated position size.
-When this signal fires, it can trigger Meridian Guard — the automated enforcement layer — to intervene with a countdown timer, an acknowledgement prompt, or a platform disconnect, depending on the rules you configured in advance.
+When this signal fires, it can trigger Meridian Guard — the automated enforcement layer — to intervene with an acknowledgement prompt, a mandatory trading pause, or a platform disconnect, depending on the rules you configured in advance.

 You set the response level when you are calm.
 Guard executes it when you are not.
-See all seven behavioral signals, Guard trigger levels, or read the full breakdown: How Meridian detects and stops revenge trading in NinjaTrader 8.
+Revenge protection is one signal of seven inside Meridian’s complete risk manager — which also enforces every traditional limit (daily-loss, single-trade, drawdown, loss-streak, plus Hard limits on size and order type) and includes a journal, Intel/Stats analytics, and local history.
+See all seven behavioral signals, Guard response levels, or read the full breakdown: How Meridian detects and stops revenge trading in NinjaTrader 8.

 How do I stop making emotional trading decisions in real time?